Freedom of Information

 LJMU is a public body for the purpose of the Freedom of Information Act 2000.

-Under the Freedom of Information Act (FOIA) we must confirm whether or not we hold a specific piece of information, and if asked to make it available to the public.
+Under the Freedom of Information Act (FOIA), in most cases, we must confirm whether or not we hold a specific piece of information, and if asked to make it available to the public.
 There are a number of exemptions to the FOIA which allow us to withhold information if it is not appropriate to release it, however we will always act in the public interest.

-We must respond to you within 20 working days to comply with the requirements of the act.
+We must respond to you within 20 working days of receipt of your request to comply with the requirements of the act.

 Liverpool John Moores University is committed to promoting public understanding of its ethos, values and activities, and so far as is possible and permitted under law, it will provide members of the public with any information held by the University.

 If you would like to make a request for information held by LJMU please email: firstname.lastname@example.org